 For successful operation, data management should establish rules.
 Policies and processes are examples of rules.
 The positive trends are also valid for this indicator, as shown in Figure 5.

 Figure 5: Trends for the data management policies and processes.

 The number of respondents that don’t have policies and processes has significantly reduced.
-The number of companies that develop these artifacts remained the same.
+The number of companies that developed these artifacts remained the same.
 At the same time, more companies have reached the “capable” and “effective” levels.

 It is impossible to establish data management without having a budget.
 Indicator 3 demonstrates developments in this area.

-Indicator 3: “budget for data management initiative”
+Indicator 3: “budget for data management initiative.”